 Undesirable effects such as dizziness, vertigo, drowsiness, fatigue, visual disturbances or other central nervous system disorders are possible after taking NSAIDs.
 If affected, patients should not drive or operate machinery.
-Paracetamol has no influence on the ability to drive and use machines.

 4.8 Undesirable effects

 Gastrointestinal: The most commonly-observed adverse events are gastrointestinal in nature.
 Peptic ulcers, perforation or GI bleeding, sometimes fatal, particularly in the elderly, may occur.
 Nausea, vomiting, diarrhoea, flatulence, constipation, dyspepsia, abdominal pain, melaena, haematemesis, ulcerative stomatitis, exacerbation of colitis and Crohn's disease have been reported following administration.
 Less frequently, gastritis has been observed.
 Pancreatitis has been reported very rarely.